jayeen28/falcon-boilerplate/README.md

     docker ps
     ```

-5. **Prisma Migration**: To create and apply Prisma database migrations, run one of the following commands:
+5. **Prisma Migration**: <br> To create and apply Prisma database migrations, run one of the following commands:

     Using npm: